Marble, quartzite, onyx and travertine — works of art from the earth

 Wonders of time and nature - the creation of natural stones

-Because the volcanoes on these islands draw from particularly deep sources of magma that lie up to 2,900 km underground, these ancient minerals were able to be brought to the surface.
-This discovery from the lowest mantle of our planet doesn't just inspire researchers new findings brought and posed new questions, it also represents a contemporary witness to the formation of our planet.
-And this is exactly where the history of the formation of all other rocks begins, which we would like to devote ourselves to today.
+Since the volcanoes on these islands feed on particularly deep magma sources that lie up to 2900 km underground, these ancient minerals were able to be brought to the surface.
+This discovery from the lowest mantle of our planet has not only given researchers new insights and raised new questions, it also represents a historical testimony to the formation of our planet.
+And this is exactly where the history of the formation of all other rocks that we would like to focus on today begins.

 Natural stones are fascinating materials.
-They come in an almost endless variety of shapes, colors, grains and textures.
-Their attractive appearance and historical origins make them particularly high-quality and desirable.
-The qualitative characteristics of the different types of natural stone also give them a high value as building materials - quality, beauty and durability have made natural stone a popular and sought-after material for thousands of years.
-They were already used by the ancient Egyptians and in antiquity as decor, building material or for furniture.
+They come in an almost endless variety of shapes, colors , grains and textures.
+Their attractive appearance and their historical origins make them particularly high-quality and desirable.
+The qualitative characteristics of the various types of natural stone also give them a high value as building materials - quality, beauty and durability have made natural stones a popular and sought-after material for thousands of years .
+They were already used by the ancient Egyptians and in antiquity as decoration, building material or for furniture.

 But how are natural stones created?